Androgb/Androgb/README.md

 ### 👋 Hi there
-I am a computer system technician, and a computer engineering student, I have experience in working in many projects like a freelancer as technical Lead and Junior  developer👨‍💻.
+I am a computer system technician, and a computer engineering student, I have experience in working in many projects like a freelancer as developer front-end and backend👨‍💻.
 Interested in making life easier by creating utility tools.

 - 🔭 I’m currently working on JS, Django and DataBase Management.